GaupaLabs/multisig-dapp/README.md

 # Multisig dApp in Svelte

-This project is supposed to provide zou with sevices to interact with Multisig contracts on the Elrond Blockchain, implemented using Svelte.
+This project is supposed to provide you with sevices to interact with Multisig contracts on the Elrond Blockchain, implemented using Svelte.

 ## Developing